impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 "!contains(github.ref, '-')" # skip prereleases
 ```

-The `contains()` function is a Github Actions expression (docs [here](https://web.archive.org/web/20230629043438/https://docs.github.com/en/actions/learn-github-actions/expressions#contains){:target="_blank" rel="noopener"}).
+The `contains()` function is a Github Actions expression (docs [here](https://web.archive.org/web/20230629043438/https://docs.github.com/en/actions/learn-github-actions/expressions#contains){:target="_blank" rel="noopener" }).
 If our git ref (in our case, the branch or tag name) contains a hyphen, then the expression returns true.
 And the `!` at the beginning negates the expression.

 #### Summary

 So we run this step if the branch or tag name does **not** contain a hyphen.
 The comment at the end specifies that this is to avoid running this step on pre-releases.
-In the version numbering standard known as "Semantic Versioning" (or "SemVer" for short), [pre-releases are indicated](https://web.archive.org/web/20230629101035/https://semver.org/#spec-item-9){:target="_blank" rel="noopener"} when the version number (i.e. the tag, in the case of RBENV) contains a hyphen:
+In the version numbering standard known as "Semantic Versioning" (or "SemVer" for short), [pre-releases are indicated](https://web.archive.org/web/20230629101035/https://semver.org/#spec-item-9){:target="_blank" rel="noopener" } when the version number (i.e. the tag, in the case of RBENV) contains a hyphen:

 > 9 .
 A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version...
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92, 1.0.0-x-y-z.--.